6 Reasons Why You're Not Studying (2021)

-I'd bet, there's somebody in your peer group who always 'appears' to be studying, just like that
+I'd bet, there's somebody in your peer group who always 'appears' to be studying, just like that.

-As if there was a switch they could flick the very moment they get home from class and then moments later, they'll be buried in revision notes and chomping through the content
+As if there was a switch they could flick the very moment they get home from class and then moments later, they'll be buried in revision notes and chomping through the content.

-If I were to narrow it down (and I have) to 6 reasons why the majority of people can't study, I'd probably blame it on the following
+If I were to narrow it down (and I have) to 6 reasons why the majority of people can't study, I'd probably blame it on the following.

-Anyhow, no more delaying your valuable study time, let's rattle through them!
+Anyhow, no more delaying your valuable study time, let's rattle through them.

-1) The Environment is Whack
+1) Your Study Environment is Whack

-Now, this will be different in the 2020/2021 period because of the pandemic, usually, I'd talk about the freedom to go wherever but obviously that's less achievable
+Now, this will be different in the 2020/2021 period because of the pandemic, usually, I'd talk about the freedom to go wherever but obviously that's less achievable.

-The requirements of a good environment include the idea of having everything you need and not having everything you don't
+The requirements of a good environment include the idea of having everything you need and not having everything you don't need.

-To do this requires that you prepare what you have around you, but also who you have around you
+To do this requires that you prepare what you have around you, but also who you have around you.

 A distracting item in your surrounding is just as bad as a distracting person, unfortunately for them, these unlucky things/people must bid you adieu for a little bit!

-Find a way to get into your own space - alternatively, if you benefit from group study sessions we'll cover that in a mo
+Find a way to get into your own space - alternatively, if you benefit from group study sessions, we'll cover that in a mo.

-I've covered working from the home for working professionals previously, which covers a few more 'environment-oriented topics in-depth - be sure to check that out after, to place it here would only mean the repeat of a lengthy post :(
+I've covered working from the home for working professionals previously, which covers a few more 'environment-oriented topics in-depth - be sure to check that out after, to place it here would only mean the repeat of a lengthy post!

-But take note of the concept of separating your environments, that's probably the most important!
+But take note of the concept of separating your environments, that's probably the most important.

-The other important mention in there would be your Desk Setup, I'm not sure if you've seen the forums online but this has become something of an art
+The other important mention in there would be your Desk Setup, I'm not sure if you've seen the forums online but this has become something of an art.

-Having a neat work station offers a bit of a 'study buff' when you get your butt in that seat, it's an environment ready to go and ready to be engaged with
+Having a neat workstation offers a bit of a 'study buff' when you get your butt in that seat, it's an environment ready to go and ready to be engaged with.

 I'm sure you're nested within your student accommodation/private student house or even back at home with something like this available.
-Do yourself due diligence in transforming that room into an atmosphere that is clean, accessible, ordered and appropriate
+Do yourself due diligence in transforming that room into an atmosphere that is clean, accessible, ordered, and appropriate.

 This can exist as the starting point to your revision endeavour, the important point is that you just start creating it and the motivation may follow, even at this early stage!